Are Blue Light Blocking Glasses Really Helpful for our Eyes, or Is It Just A Marketing Trick?

 Blue light is a visible light on the light spectrum.
 It has a short wavelength of about 415 to 455 nanometers.
 This short wavelength causes increased energy in blue light rays as compared to many others.

 Many people may think that only digital screens are a source of blue-ray light.
 But in fact, this is not true.
 The daylight is made up greatly of these rays.
 Hence, the human eye is habitual of seeing this light all around during day time.
 This habit has trained our brains to stay active during the daytime.
 As a result, whenever we get to interact with blue light, our brain takes it as a signal to stay awake and active to handle the daytime tasks.
+Using blue light glasses or contact lenses with blue light technology from contactlenses.co.uk is recommended for use whenever you are outside or working in front of a computer.

 This is the primary problem that is caused by the emission of blue light from the screens.
 When we use screens at night, the blue light gives a signal to our brain to stay awake.
 It disrupts our natural circadian cycle, and we start suffering from sleep disorders.